-If you are new to soap making, it is very important that you first familiarise yourself with the safety measures with handling lye safely.
-I have linked a tutorial where I walk you through all the steps you must follow in details before attempting to make your first soap.
+If you are new to soap making, it is very important that you first familiarise yourself with the safety measures for handling lye safely.
+I have linked a tutorial where I walk you through all the steps you must follow, in detail, before attempting to make your first soap.

 A quick guide to soap making

 Let's go back to the basics: soap is the result of a reaction between fats, in our case oils, and sodium hydroxide, which is usually dissolved in water.

 Using a combination of different oils gives us the most balanced bar of soap.
 Yes, because different oils give different qualities and properties to soap!
 For example, how fluffy, creamy or moisturising the lather of the soap is.